Mazotis/ffmpeg-on-clear-linux/README.md

 cudacode="sm_75"
 ```

-Optionally, enable ```ForceCompositionPipeline``` for a better desktop experience, especially when moving-resizing a terminal window while playing a video.
+Optionally enable ```ForceCompositionPipeline``` for a better desktop experience, especially when moving-resizing a terminal window while playing a video.
 This can be done at the device level by adding-or-editing a file ```/etc/X11/xorg.conf.d/nvidia-device.conf```.
 Replace ```MODEL_STRING``` with your actual GPU model (i.e. GTX 1660).
 Finally reboot for the change to take effect.

 ```text
 Section "Device"